Lam, email: lam AT cs DOT utexas DOT

-assignments: Both homework and Wireshark lab assignments will be due at the beginning of class on due date.
+assignments: Both homework and Wireshark lab assignments will be due, in hard copies, at the beginning of class on due date.
 Late submissions will not be accepted.
 (There will be a 5-minute grace period in case you arrive late to class.
 If you arrive within the first 5 minutes of class, please locate the TA in the classroom and give your submission to him quietly.)
 Note: Wireshark lab